b40deep/ekigambo/README.md

 ## Why does this project exist?

 I started this project to immerse myself in the world of open-source AI models.
-My goal is to build a platform where I can dictate my journal entry, and have it transcibed, and stored securely.
+My goal is to add accessibility to LLM interaction using speech (hence the real-world scenario above that includes BLV in the usecases).
+I wonder if I can build a platform where I can dictate my journal entry, and have it transcibed, and stored securely.
 Then I want it processed by the LLM assistant and the feedback is given to me as an audio I can listen to.
 It would entail:

 - speech to text model